DrewUniversityCS/CS3/README.md

 # CourseManager
-Capstone project by Mahmoud, Aaron, Luke and David
+Capstone project by Aaron, David, Luke and Mahmoud
 ----

 ## 📖 Installation